 DreamWorks Theatre Featuring Kung-Fu Panda — This theater experience with moving seats also feels a bit like a ride.
 It replaced the former Shrek 4-D experience.

 WaterWorld Show — This exciting stunt show explodes with pyrotechnics, action and big splashes.
 Choose your seat wisely based on whether you want to get soaked or stay dry.

 Super Silly Fun Land — Bring swimsuits and water shoes so the tadpoles can make a splash in the wet zone.
 Once dry, take time to let your little ones ring the interactive doorbells on the nearby Despicable Me Minion Mayhem façade.

-The other major show is the Animal Actors show, which is very similar to the Animal Actors on Location show in Orlando.
 You can still catch Frog Choir and the Triwizard Spirit Rally in the Wizarding World, as well as the seasonal Nighttime Lights at Hogwarts Castle.
 Even though some other attractions are similar to attractions in Orlando, you'll still want to ride them.
 Here's a look at the Universal Studios Hollywood top rides.

 Universal Studios Hollywood Tickets

 You have several choices in Universal Studios Hollywood tickets.

 One thing is for sure: You want to purchase in advance to get the cheapest price and skip the ticket line.
 You have your 1-Day General Admission tickets.
 Undercover Tourist sells discount tickets and it will be a toadally sweet surprise for you when you discover how much cheaper Hollywood tickets are compared to Orlando tickets!
 You can take Undercover Tourist tickets straight to the gate.
 Wait until you know which day you want to visit before purchasing to hop on the best deal.
 The ticket price varies per day.